Valensole Lavender Fields – Driving the Lavender Route in Provence

 Photo Stop – Viewpoint of Moustiers-Sainte-Marie

-As you climb the Route de Sainte-Croix away from Moustiers-Sainte-Marie keep your eye out for advantageous viewpoints.
+As you climb the Route de Sainte-Croix away from Moustiers-Sainte-Marie, keep your eye out for advantageous viewpoints, like this one.

 There are a few places where you can safely park your car to take in the gorgeous view of the village.
 And it’s an excellent way to appreciate the geography surrounding the town.